ESM’s role in the European response

 - The country will need to pay, in addition to the ESM cost of funding, a margin of 10 basis points (0.1%) annually, a one-off up-front service fee of 25 basis points (0.25%), and an annual service fee of 0.5 basis points (0.005%).

 - This is lower than the pricing outlined for ESM’s usual precautionary credit lines and will help keep the cost of Pandemic Crisis Support to a minimum.

-- A country requests access to the ESM’s Pandemic Crisis Support by sending a request to the Chairperson of the ESM Board of Governors.
+- A country can request pandemic crisis support by sending a letter to the Chairman of the ESM Board of Governors.